-Name Age Position Kevin A. Plank 39 President, Chief Executive Officer and Chairman of the Board of Directors Byron K. Adams, Jr. 57 Chief Performance Officer, Member of the Board of Directors Brad Dickerson 47 Chief Financial Officer Kip J. Fulks 39 Chief Operating Officer Eugene R. McCarthy 55 Senior Vice President of Footwear Adam Peake 43 Senior Vice President of U.S. Sales J. Scott Plank 46 Executive Vice President of Business Development John S. Rogers 49 Vice President, General Manager of E-Commerce Daniel J. Sawall 57 Vice President of Retail Henry B. Stafford 37 Senior Vice President of Apparel
+Name Age Position Kevin A. Plank 40 Chairman, Chief Executive Officer and President Byron K. Adams, Jr 58 Chief Performance Officer, Member of the Board of Directors Brad Dickerson 48 Chief Financial Officer Kip J. Fulks 40 Chief Operating Officer Karl-Heinz Maurath 51 President, International Matthew C. Mirchin 53 Senior Vice President, Global Brand & Sports Marketing Adam Peake 44 Senior Vice President of U.S. Sales Henry B. Stafford 38 Senior Vice President of Apparel

 Kevin A. Plank has served as our Chief Executive Officer and Chairman of the Board of Directors since 1996, and as our President from 1996 to July 2008 and since August 2010.
 Mr. Plank also serves on the Board of Directors of the National Football Foundation and College Hall of Fame, Inc. and is a member of the Board of Trustees of the University of Maryland College Park Foundation.
-Mr. Plank's brother is J. Scott Plank, our Executive Vice President of Business Development.